| | Bed & Bath | Reading Time: 7 minutes

 If you can’t decide on just one piece of bedroom artwork, why not choose multiple images to hang?
 To create an effective gallery wall, it’s best to avoid making the wall look busy by mismatching patterns and styles.
 To bypass this, you could put up a bunch of family portraits with matching frames or pick neutral paintings to fill the space.
 When hanging a gallery wall, try to keep about two inches between each picture to give the art space to “breathe.”

-Whether you want an extra place to put framed photos or simply want extra storage space, a shelf can be a great addition above your bed.
+Whether you want an extra place to put framed art and bedroom decor or simply need extra storage space, a shelf can be a great addition above your bed.
 Although it’s not artwork, it can be designed to display artistic charm through colorful knick-knacks or beautifully bound books.

 As easy as it is to upgrade your room with hanging artwork and portraits, there is also a fine line between beautiful design and distracting clutter.
 Here are some common errors that people make when hanging art above their bed:

+What are the rules for art over the bed?
+Great question!
 Because your bed is specifically designed for you to sleep on, hanging dangerous, sharp or heavy objects on the wall above where you lie down is not the best idea.
 It’s best to hang a smaller piece of art rather than a larger work.
-If you do have a larger piece in a box frame or glass-front artwork that you must hang up, do so with strong reinforcements.
+If you do have a large piece in a box picture frame or glass-front artwork that you must hang up, do so with strong reinforcements.
 The best hooks to use include a sawtooth hook or a strong screw.
-This will keep you safer and make it less likely that the artwork will slip off the wall.
+This will keep you safer and make it less likely that the framed artwork will slip off the wall.

 We know that hanging art above your bed can be tricky — and dangerous — if done incorrectly.
 That’s why Decorating Den Interiors is available to help!